ISSAFE: Improving Semantic Segmentation in Accidents by Fusing Event-based Data: Experiments

 \subsection{Performance Gap}

 To quantitatively evaluate the robustness of semantic segmentation algorithms, accuracy- and efficiency-oriented models are tested on the target dataset, as shown in \cref{tab:domain_gap}.
 For a fair comparison, when applicable, the results and model weights are provided by the respective publications.
-Overall, the large gap shows that semantic segmentation in accident scenarios is still a challenging task for these top-performance models.
-As expected, although both large~\cite{chen2018deeplabv3plus, yuan2019OCRNet} and light-weight~\cite{romera2017erfnet, orsic2019swiftnet} models gain high accuracy in the source domain, they heavily depend on the consistency between the training and the testing data, which are all normal scenes.
+Overall, the large gaps show that SSA is still a challenging task for these top-performance models.
+As expected, although both large~\cite{chen2018deeplabv3plus, yuan2019OCRNet, yin2020dnl} and light-weight~\cite{zhao2017PSPNet, romera2017erfnet, orsic2019swiftnet} models gain high accuracy in the source domain, they heavily depend on the consistency between the training and the testing data, which are all normal scenes.
 It thus hinders their generalization ability and leads to a large performance degradation once taken to the abnormal scenes.
-The model OCRNet~\cite{yuan2019OCRNet} with HRNet~\cite{sun2019HRNet} backbone from the benchmark~\cite{chen2019mmdetection}, obtains the highest mIoU of 80.6\% on Cityscapes, but only reaches 24.9\% on DADA-seg.
-Nonetheless, this comparison also indicates that higher performance in the source domain still benefits performance in the target domain in most cases.
+Nonetheless, this comparison indicates that higher performance in the source domain still benefits performance in the target domain in most cases.
 In subsequent subsections, we perform ablation studies to verify the effectiveness of our proposed methods for reducing the large gap and improving the robustness in accident scenarios.